-Gum contouring, also known as crown lengthening, is a minimally invasive cosmetic dental procedure that reshapes gums by removing excess gum tissue around your gum margins and giving them an appealing contour.
+Gum contouring, or also known as crown lengthening in Singapore, is a minimally invasive cosmetic dental procedure that reshapes gums by removing excess gum tissue around your gum margins and giving them an appealing contour.

 Do I Need Gum Contouring?